JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/groups.md

 ## Adding articles to groups

-Articles may be added to groups either by dragging-and-dropping, or by right-clicking on the article and selecting "Add selected entries to this group."
+Articles may be added to groups either by dragging-and-dropping, or by right-clicking on the group and selecting "Add selected entries to this group."

 **Note** that, if you did not select "Explicit selection" in the "Collect by" section of the group creation dialogue, you will not be able to manually add articles to a group.
 However, you may convert an initially keyword-based group to an explicit selection group.